webadminak/Ace-Keystone/README.md

 # Project summary

 This repository contains the source for the company website.
 The app is a React codebase (JSX + CSS Modules) with a `public/` folder containing static HTML assets (SEO pages, static site fallbacks).
-The site integrates map features, forms, components, and a number of page sections (About, Careers, Contact, Teams, Services, etc.).
+The site integrates images, forms, components, and a number of page sections (About, Careers, Contact, Teams, Services, etc.).

 ---